jmcrego/BiSync/README.md

 ### Client

-Load bisync.html using any web browser:
+Load bisync.html using any web browser (preferably Chrome):
 * Configuration:
   - Update IP and Port settings with the address where the BiSync server was launched.
   - Select the left and right-side languages (the model must habe been trained with such languages).